 Amortization methods, useful lives and residual values are reviewed at each financial year-end and adjusted if appropriate.
+The Company has no intangible assets at the date of the financial position.

 5.7 Investment properties

 Investment Properties are properties held for long-term rental yields or for capital appreciation or both that are not significantly occupied by any of the entities within the Company.